izimar/Izimar.github.io/AzureSentinel-RDPlab.md

 layout: default
 ---

-# Home Lab SOC Environment with SIEM Deployment
+# Azure Sentinel Alert for RDP Login Monitoring in a Home Lab

 ## Objective